ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 * This is a significant new bit of implementation and specification, and it should require the requisite level of support from the community to be accepted.

+* This proposal does not really make a module into a first-class entity.
+Instead, it interprets a module essentially as the set of names that can be written qualified by the module name.
+This design is keeping in the spirit of the existing language, where we can have multiple ``import`` statements with the same ``qualified`` abbreviation.
+But perhaps a different design, making modules more self-aware would be better.
+(Credit to @michaelpj for pointing this out.)

 Related Work
 ------------